 Picking the right model for your residence may feel like a large task, but our heating and cooling experts at Precision Mechanical can provide support.
 We’ll begin with a no-obligation meeting to discuss your needs before offering you a free estimate.
 We’ll also go over any special offers, rebates and financing you might qualify for.

-Here’s about how much you can anticipate to spend when you’re buying a ductless mini-split.
+Here’s about how much you can expect to pay when you’re buying a ductless mini-split.

 Estimated Cost for Mini-Split Installation

-One of the most popular sizes is a 12,000 BTU mini-split.
-This will heat and cool approximately 450–550 square feet, or roughly the size of a studio apartment.
+One of the most often used sizes is a 12,000 BTU mini-split.
+This will heat and cool an estimated 450–550 square feet, or about the size of a studio apartment.

 - Installing a concrete slab for the outdoor condenser, $75–$300.